Cdetviler/cd-components-react/README.md

 3. Components are written exclusively in [Typescript](https://www.typescriptlang.org/) using [React](https://reactjs.org/) as a framework
 4. Styling is done with [StyledComponents](https://styled-components.com/)
 5. [PlopJs](https://plopjs.com/) is used to automatically generate component files
-6. TODO: Add code formatter to maintain consistent code throughout project (prettier?)
+6. Linting and code formatting are done by [eslint](https://eslint.org/) and [prettier](https://prettier.io/) using the airbnb styleguide
+7. TODO: Add precommit git hook to run prettier maybe make it a github action?
-7. TODO: Add Husky and Commitlint to enforce commit rules
+8. TODO: Add Husky and Commitlint to enforce commit rules
-8. TODO: ADD [Jest](https://testing-library.com/docs/react-testing-library/intro/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for testing purposes
+9. TODO: ADD [Jest](https://testing-library.com/docs/react-testing-library/intro/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for testing purposes
-9. TODO: add rollup for publishing the package to NPM
+10. TODO: add rollup for publishing the package to NPM

 ## Directory Structure